SinTan1729/chhoto-url/INSTALLATION.md

 docker compose up -d
 ```

-If you're using a custom location for the `db_url`, and using WAL mode, make sure to mount a whole
+If you're using a custom location for the `CHHOTO_DB_URL`, and using WAL mode, make sure to mount a whole
 directory instead of a folder.
 If this is not done, there will be a low, but non-zero chance of data corruption.

 It should be possible to run Chhoto URL with pretty much anything that supports OCI images e.g. `docker`, `podman quadlets`